 If you give us your email address, we may send you our email newsletter or other content we think is relevant to you, such as invitations to events we're running.
 You can unsubscribe from these communications at any time using the preference management links at the bottom of the email.

 Our email marketing may contain tracking facilities.
 Subscriber activity is tracked and stored for future analysis and evaluation.
 The kind of thing we look at includes the opening of emails, forwarding of emails, clicking of links within our emails, as well as the times, dates and frequency of activity.
 We do this to refine future email campaigns and make sure our emails are as relevant and useful as possible.

-We play by the rules, so make sure we follow the Privacy and Electronic Communications Regulations 2003 and the Data Protection Act 1998 when we're producing the newsletter.
+We play by the rules, so make sure we follow the Privacy and Electronic Communications Regulations 2003 and Data Protection Legislation (DPA/GDPR) when we're producing the newsletter.
 No personal details are passed on to third parties nor shared with companies or people outside of Deeson.